Pylons/pyramid/docs/narr/project.rst

 section to ``port = 8080`` to run the server on port 8080 instead of port 6543.

-You can shut down a server started this way by pressing ``Ctrl-C``.
+You can shut down a server started this way by pressing ``Ctrl-C`` (or ``Ctrl-Break`` on Windows).

 The default server used to run your Pyramid application when a project is created from a scaffold is named :term:`Waitress`.
 This server is what prints the ``serving on...`` line when you run ``pserve``.
-It's a good idea to use this server during development, because it's very simple.
+It's a good idea to use this server during development because it's very simple.
 It can also be used for light production.
 Setting your application up under a different server is not advised until you've done some development work under the default server, particularly if you're not yet experienced with Python web development.
 Python web server setup can be complex, and you should get some confidence that your application works in a default environment before trying to optimize it or make it "more like production".
-It's awfully easy to get sidetracked trying to set up a nondefault server for hours without actually starting to do any development.
+It's awfully easy to get sidetracked trying to set up a non-default server for hours without actually starting to do any development.
 One of the nice things about Python web servers is that they're largely interchangeable, so if your application works under the default server, it will almost certainly work under any other